-In June 2012 we undertook our sixth annual Customer Satisfaction Survey and polled over 1500 of our customers to find out what you thought of us and better understand what your priorities were for the year ahead.
+In June 2013 we undertook our seventh annual Customer Satisfaction Survey and polled over 1500 of our customers to find out what you thought of us and better understand what your priorities were for the year ahead.

 The following reveals the Top Five priorities as identified by our customers.

-The Top 5 priorities remained largely unchanged on 2011.
+The Top 5 priorities remained largely unchanged on 2012.
 Business continuity/disaster recovery continued to be the most pressing concern, demonstrating the complexities of this challenge particularly considering some of the ongoing transformations in the data centre.
 The emergence of desktop hardware/software refresh as such a priority may build on Windows 7 migration as a top five priority in 2011’s survey and is perhaps an indicator that many organisations have sweated desktop assets for long enough and are now considering a move to Windows 8 rather than 7.
 This may also account for the rise in priority seen for desktop virtualisation/VDI (as a change in software or OS is a common trigger event for hardware and software refresh) and consumerisation of IT/BYOD which would naturally feature if end-point assets are being considered for replacement.
+2013 saw a surge in businesses moving to Cloud Computing, with many of our customers opting to host applications and assets off-site.
+We anticipate this trend will continue as more organisations embrace the flexibility and significant business benefits offered by the Cloud.